tsunami416604/azure-docs.hu-hu/articles/container-registry/container-registry-tutorial-build-task.md

 [!INCLUDE [cloud-shell-try-it.md](../../includes/cloud-shell-try-it.md)]

-Ha helyileg szeretné használni az Azure CLI-t, az Azure CLI **2.0.46** vagy újabb verzióját kell telepítenie, és be kell jelentkeznie az [az login][az-login]paranccsal.
+If you'd like to use the Azure CLI locally, you must have Azure CLI version **2.0.46** or later installed  and logged in with [az login][az-login].
 A verzió azonosításához futtassa a következőt: `az --version`.
-Ha telepítenie vagy frissítenie kell a CLI-t, tekintse meg az [Azure CLI telepítését][azure-cli]ismertető témakört.
+If you need to install or upgrade the CLI, see [Install Azure CLI][azure-cli].

 [!INCLUDE [container-registry-task-tutorial-prereq.md](../../includes/container-registry-task-tutorial-prereq.md)]